Original Article: JavaScript — Inheritance, delegation patterns and Object linking

 - Now we can see how we eliminate the complexity of

-, constructor, and method invocation in the code while still achieving the same result. - The only important thing is that
+new,.prototype, constructor, and method invocation in the code while still achieving the same result. - The only important thing is that

-is linked to one object and then linked to another object, and so on. - This is also known as the object delegation pattern.
+c1is linked to one object and then linked to another object, and so on. - This is also known as the object delegation pattern.

 Summary#